learn-co-curriculum/css-essentials-css-fundamentals/README.md

 This example will show up as blue, with 50% opacity, so the element will have a somewhat transparent color.

-## Recognize and Implement CSS Comments
+## Identify and Implement CSS Comments

 Sometimes developers want to put into their code information that helps other humans understand what the code is doing but without bothering the browser.
 We